Streampunk/nodencl/README.md

 ### Native bindings

-Development of this binding has been made simpler thanks to the experimental [N-API](https://nodejs.org/dist/latest-v8.x/docs/api/n-api.html) for the development of C++ addons for Node.JS.
-In particular, the new support for implementing promises exposed into C/C++.
-Note that N-API will become a core part of Node.JS in version 10 LTS available from October 2018.
-Until then, a warning about this features being experimental will be printed.
+Development of this binding has been made simpler thanks to [N-API](https://nodejs.org/dist/latest-v8.x/docs/api/n-api.html) for the development of C++ addons for Node.JS.
+In particular, the support for implementing promises exposed into C/C++.
+Note that N-API is a core part of Node.JS in version 10 LTS and later.
+In earler Node.JS versions a warning about this feature being experimental will be printed.

 ### Supported platform